 Reclaimed water is a product of the wastewater treatment process.
-At RCID, wastewater is treated to an advanced level via biological means, filtered and disinfected.
-It typically meets all of the primary and secondary drinking water standards as set by the U.S. Environmental Protection Agency,
+At RCID, wastewater is treated to an advanced level via biological means.
+It is then filtered and disinfected.
+The resultant reclaimed water typically meets all of the primary and secondary drinking water standards as set by the U.S. Environmental Protection Agency and is visually indistinguishable from tap water.
+The latest comparison of our reclaimed water quality result to the drinking water standards is provided in the accompanying table.
+While the reclaimed water typically meets the drinking water standards, it is not (and should not) to be used for consumption, cooking, bathing or body contact, in pools or spas, or to wash edible crops.

 Nutrients in reclaimed water will vary widely with the source and level of treatment provided.
-Nutrients (principally nitrogen and phosphorus) are essential to all life forms, but excessive nutrients can lead to imbalances in aquatic flora and fauna, spawning algae blooms and nuisance species if levels exceed certain thresholds for extended periods.
+Nutrients (principally nitrogen and phosphorus) are essential to all life forms, but excessive nutrients can lead to imbalances in aquatic flora and fauna spawning algae blooms and nuisance species.
 At RCID, most of the nutrients in the reclaimed water are removed in the treatment process (typically more than 95%) and those forms that remain are not normally readily available to plants and aquatic organisms.
-RCID's product water averaged 1.05 mg/l (or 1.05 part per million) of total nitrogen and 0.31 mg/l of total phosphorus in 2019.
+RCID's reclaimed water averaged 1.31 mg/l (or 1.31 part per million) of total nitrogen and 0.14 mg/l of total phosphorus in 2020.
+FDEP regulatory annual limits for nitrogen and phosphorus are 6.0 mg/L and 1.0 mg/L respectfully.
 These values represent excellent removal and are near the limits of achievable technology.
 Users of reclaimed water should be aware of the presence of these constituents and account for their value when determining fertilization rates and when operating irrigation systems in close proximity to surface waters.